Embracing the Little Way

 “When I die, I will send down a shower of roses from the heavens, I will spend my heaven by doing good on earth.”

-The Built For God Handbook follows the same principles of St. Thérèse of Lisieux, “The Little Way” or “The Little Flower.”
-What excited me about St. Thérèse is her desire to be a missionary in North Vietnam, the country where I was born and the land my great grandfather and grandmother built, the Catholic Church, Phuong Duc.
+The BFG (Built For God) Handbook reflects the principles of St. Thérèse of Lisieux, often referred to as “The Little Way” or “The Little Flower.”
+Keith is particularly inspired by her heartfelt desire to become a missionary in North Vietnam, the land of his birth and home to the Catholic Church, Phuong Duc, which was built by his great-grandparents.

 “This will perhaps surprise you; is it not a dream that a Carmelite think of leaving for Tonkin?
 Well, no, it is not a dream, and I can assure you that if Jesus does not soon come looking for me for the Carmel of Heaven, I shall one day leave for that of Hanoi, for now there is a Carmel in that city, the Saigon Carmel recently founded it.”

-St. Thérèse also wrote a letter about missionary St. Théophane Vénard, who was beheaded in Tonkin, North Vietnam in 1861.
-She writes:
+St. Thérèse also admired the missionary St. Théophane Vénard, who was martyred in Tonkin, North Vietnam, in 1861.
+She reflected on his life with these words:

 “I have read the lives of many missionaries.
 One I have read is the life of Théophane Vénard, which interested me and touched me more than I can say.
 I like Théophane Vénard even more than St. Louis de Gonzaga, because the life of Saint Louis de Gonzaga was extraordinary and Théophane Vénard’s was quite ordinary. . . .
 My soul is like his.
 He is the one who has best lived my way of spiritual childhood.”